$ How to reduce Internet traffic when every byte costs$

 Now you can set some programmes such as Skype, Messenger apps, Firefox, Sea Monkey or Opera to use the https or socks proxy.
 Sea monkey and Opera have inbuilt email clients.
-Do not set internet explorer to use the proxy in "internet options" as that will give the game away and too many other services will use it and updates might start being pulled down at great expense.
-Keep Internet explorer as your default browser (which now will not work as it must not know the route to the internet; when it does the WHOLE PC will knows); we are keeping all windows things fooled that there is no internet connection.
+Do not set internet explorer or "internet settings" to use the proxy in "internet options" as that will give the game away and too many other services will use it and updates might start being pulled down at great expense.
+Keep Internet explorer as your default browser but do not use it (it will not work as it should not know the route to the internet; when it does the WHOLE PC will knows); we are keeping all windows things fooled that there is no internet connection.

 Google chrome cannot define its proxies independently of internet explorer so avoid that browser.
 I use Seamonkey from mozzila as it has an email client.

 To tell those programmes you want to use your external proxy, either https or socks proxy via the programmes options/configs.
 Put in the IP and Port of your poxy, and if socks via SSH you put in localhost and port.
 The fields have to be an IP address, not your http proxy domain name, as you do not have DNS lookup, you are not connecting to the internet, so the name would not be resolved to an IP address.

 Now you can use the internet, but only those programmes that can connect via the proxy.
 You are in control and only you send and ask for goes up and down.

 There are some programmes which do not have the option of defining network connections.
 If there was anything else you have to fiddle with a proxyfier.
 Not easy.